cannoahgkt/cf-python/Exercise 1.2/README.md

 - Continue to practice working with file operations and data structures in Python.
 - Explore other modules and techniques for data storage and retrieval.
 - Apply the concepts learned in this task to future projects and exercises.

+## Exercise 1.5: Object-Oriented Recipe App

+### Learning Objectives

+- Apply object-oriented programming concepts to the Recipe app.
+- Create a `Recipe` class with data attributes and methods.
+- Implement methods to manage and search for recipes.

+### Overview

+In Exercise 1.5, you will refactor your Recipe app to use object-oriented programming principles.
+You will define a `Recipe` class with relevant attributes and methods, create instances of this class, and implement functionality to search recipes based on ingredients.

+### Steps

+1. **Define the `Recipe` Class**:
+   - Create attributes: `name`, `ingredients`, `cooking_time`, and `difficulty`.
+   - Implement methods for adding ingredients, calculating difficulty, and searching ingredients.

+2. **Implement Recipe Management**:
+   - Create instances of the `Recipe` class for different recipes.
+   - Store these instances in a list.

+3. **Search Functionality**:
+   - Implement a method to search for recipes by ingredient.
+   - Display recipes that match the search criteria.

+### Learning Journal

+#### Day 1
+- Defined the `Recipe` class with required attributes and methods.
+- Implemented methods to add ingredients and calculate difficulty.

+#### Day 2
+- Created multiple recipe instances.
+- Added functionality to search recipes by ingredient.
+- Tested the application with various recipes and search terms.